Statutory task

 In case of a threat or an incident in the network and information systems of vital providers, government bodies or DSPs, there are computer crisis teams who provide assistance.
 The Wbni refers to these teams as CSIRTs: Computer Security Incident Response Teams.

-Pursuant to the Wbni, the CSIRT for AEDs is the National Cyber Security Centre (NCSC).
-The tasks of the NCSC include:
+Pursuant to the Wbni, the CSIRT for AEDs and digital service providers is the National Cyber Security Centre (NCSC).
+NCSC’s tasks include:

 • responding to incidents that are reported voluntarily or under a notification obligation;